jshor/symbology/docs/reference/README.md

 ## Supported Barcode Types

 Below is a tabular list of all supported symbology types.
-Click on the barcode names for more info on each symbology.
+Click on the barcode names for more info on each

 ### One-Dimensional Symbologies